-The PocketC source code is shown in Appendix A. As stated in XAPP147, the Xilinx Native Library, "IOLib.prc", which defines the functions "IORead" and "IOWrite", is needed in order for PocketC to access the Springboard IO.
-IOLib.prc must also be installed on the Handspring Visor in order for this DVM Application to work.
+The PocketC source code is shown in Appendix A: PocketC Code, page 7.
+As stated in application note XAPP147, the Xilinx Native Library, "IOLib.prc", which defines the functions "IORead" and "IOWrite", is needed in order for PocketC to access the Springboard IO.
+IOLib.prc must also be installed on the Handspring Visor for this DVM Application to work.